 Statements of future events or conditions in this report, including projections, targets, expectations, estimates, and business plans are forward-looking statements.
+Similarly, discussion of emission-reduction roadmaps or future plans related to carbon capture, biofuel, hydrogen, plastics recycling and other plans to drive towards net -zero emissions are dependent on future market factors, such as continued technological progress and policy support, and represent forward-looking statements.
 Forward-looking statements can be identified by words such as believe, anticipate, intend, propose, plan, goal, seek, project, predict, target, estimate, expect, strategy, outlook, schedule, future, continue, likely, may, should, will and similar references to future periods.
-Forward-looking statements in this report include, but are not limited to, references to estimates, development, timing and recovery of reserves; the improvement of recovery through experimental operations: the development drilling program at Cold Lake; the timing, cost, efficiency and production of the Aspen project and expansion project at Cold Lake; the continued evaluation of other oil sands leases and unconventional assets; the company's intention to market its interest in XTO Energy Canada, and operations continuing as normal throughout marketing process and if it does not result in a sale; the upstream focus on key oil sands assets; future activities with respect to Beaufort Sea licences; the impact of the Kearl Boiler Flue Gas heat recovery unit, and potential further investment in this technology; the ability to capture additional synergies from the operatorship transition at Syncrude; the ability of rail infrastructure to mitigate pipeline capacity constraints; human capital resources strategy and impact; anticipated capital, exploration and operating expenditures, including with respect to environmental protection; continued evaluation of the company's share purchase program; being well positioned to participate in future investments and reduce commodity price risk; the company's long-term business outlook including demand, supply and energy mix and pathways related to greenhouse gas emissions; Imperial's Scope 1 and 2 net zero goal by 2050 and the company's greenhouse gas emissions intensity goals for 2023 and 2030 for its oil sands operations; the impact of participation in the Oil Sands Pathways to Net Zero alliance; market uncertainty and the extent of ongoing effects of the COVID-19 pandemic on economic activity and supply and demand; the impact of measures implemented by the company in response to COVID-19; inflation and uncertainty in global economic recovery, and the company's ability to mitigate related cost impacts; segment growth, competitive strategies and benefits from an integrated business model; the ability of the company's current investment strategy of value and select volume growth to deliver robust returns and support long term growth; continued evaluation of opportunities such rail shipments and pace of the Aspen project; the impact of Downstream strategies and competitive position; potential impacts from environmental risks, carbon policy, climate related regulations and biofuels mandates; the benefits to the Chemical business from integration with the Sarnia refinery and relationship with ExxonMobil; capital structure and financial strength as a competitive advantage, for risk mitigation and meeting funding requirements; expected full year capital expenditures of about \$1.4 billion for 2022; earnings sensitivities; risks associated with use of derivative instruments; the impact of any pending litigation, accounting standards and unrecognized tax benefits; standardized measures of discounted future cash flows; anticipated productivity and greenhouse gas emissions intensity benefits from the LASER project at Cold Lake; the impact of the Sarnia products pipeline; and plans to construct a renewable diesel facility at Strathcona, including timing of a final investment decision.
+Forwardlooking statements in this report include, but are not limited to, references to estimates, development, timing and recovery of reserves; the improvement of recovery through experimental operations; the infill development drilling program at Cold Lake; the timing, cost, efficiency and production of the Leming and SAGD Grand Rapids Phase 1 and LASER projects at Cold Lake and the Aspen project; the continued evaluation of other oil sands leases and unconventional assets: the upstream focus on key oil sands assets: future activities with respect to Beaufort Sea licences; the impact of the Kearl Boiler Flue Gas heat recovery unit, and progressing plans for application to up to four additional boilers by year end 2023; the ability of rail infrastructure to mitigate pipeline capacity constraints; human capital resources strategy and impact; anticipated capital and operating expenditures, including with respect to environmental protection; continued evaluation of the company's share purchase program; being well positioned to participate in future investments and reduce commodity price risk; the company's long-term business outlook including demand. supply and energy mix and pathways related to greenhouse gas emissions; the impact of participation in the Pathways alliance; Imperial's company-wide netzero goal by 2050 (Scope 1 and 2) and the company's greenhouse gas emissions intensity goal for 2030 for its oil sands operations; the extent of ongoing effects of current global economic uncertainty and geopolitical events affecting supply and demand, including inflation, and the company's ability to mitigate cost impacts and offset inflationary pressure; segment growth, competitive strategies and benefits from an integrated business model; the ability of the company's current investment strategy of value and select volume growth to deliver robust returns and support long term growth; continued evaluation of opportunities such as rail shipments and pace of the Aspen project; the impact of Downstream strategies and competitive position and the expected volatility of refining margins; potential impacts from environmental risks, carbon policy, climate related regulations and biofuels mandates; the timing and production from the renewable diesel facility at Strathcona; the benefits to the Chemical business from integration with the Sarnia refinery and relationship with ExxonMobil; capital structure and financial strength as a competitive advantage, for risk mitigation and meeting funding requirements; expected full year capital expenditures of about \$1.7 billion for 2023; earnings sensitivities; risks associated with use of derivative instruments; the impact of any pending litigation, accounting standards and unrecognized tax benefits; standardized measures of discounted future cash flows; the effectiveness of the company's compensation plan in long term performance and mitigating risk; the progress and impact of various initiatives including with E3 Lithium, Air Products, FLO and Atura Power; and the impact of the Sarnia products pipeline.